Guide · AI visibility

 Related guides.

-Facts checked July 2026.
+Facts checked 11 August 2026.
 ChatGPT, Gemini and Claude are trademarks of their respective owners; Reputably is not affiliated with or endorsed by them.
-AI answers vary by phrasing, session and over time — descriptions here reflect how generative recommendation works by design.
+AI answers and disclosed retrieval trails vary by prompt, model, session and time.

 Someone is asking for a recommendation right now.
 Make sure it's you.